nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A [Vert.X](http://vertx.io/) pure-Java UI toolkit with fast server-time Java (bytecode) to Javascript translation (by [TeaVM](http://teavm.org/)), a mini fluent HTML toolkit, and automatic browser reloading.
+A [Vert.X](http://vertx.io/) pure-Java UI toolkit containing a Fluent HTML toolkit, an Eventbus at server and clientside, and automatic browser reloading.
 Write serverside and clientside in Java with a lot of advantages.

 Pure-Java clientside means:
 * strong-typed client-side Javascript